63 Gift Ideas for Gardeners

 For the Herb Grower

 Herbs are one of the easiest and mode rewarding things to grow.
 Help the gardener in your life get the most out of their herb harvest with practical items like an herb drying rack, herb preserver or herb scissors.
-If they're using popsicle sticks or the plastic markers that come from the plant nursery, upgrade their markers with these stylish copper garden markers for herbs.
+If they're using popsicle sticks or plastic markers that come from the plant nursery, upgrade their markers with these stylish copper garden markers for herbs.

 For the Eco-Conscious Gardener